mrafee113/dotxt/dev.md

     - unless it had an end date or a deadline that has not passed yet
         - if there was an end date and the end date has not passed the default texts should be changed to another color
         - if there was a deadline and it has not passed then only the task should be shown normally except that `$due` and `$dead` are colored differently
-- develop an exponential-based color system for dates... the closer the date is to right now

 ## todo
 - deal with `every`